444thLiao/evol_tk/bin/batch_run/README.md

-# batch run script
+# batch run scripts

 Normally, it just accept some basically parameters and run some usual commands.

-It is mainly for reduce the effort to adjust and re-write some commands.
+These scripts are mainly for reducing the effort to adjust and re-write some commands.

 For example, using `batch_any.py` for batch `prokka` command as follow: